 Planning ahead

-Knowing what’s ahead for you can be a powerful tool amidst fertility preservation.
-When so much is out of our control, we tend to look for other ways to gain control to ease the chaos in our minds and soothe ourselves.
-Instead, try to focus on controlling what you can control and remember: "This, too, shall pass!"
+Knowing what's ahead can be a powerful tool during fertility preservation.
+When so much is out of our control, we naturally look for ways to gain control and ease the chaos in our minds.
+Instead, try to:

-Egg freezing can feel so new and unfamiliar, so it’s best to be aware of what else you have going on in your life during that time.
-Arm yourself with knowledge!
-Fertility preservation, while incredible, can cause some physical and mental discomfort, so know that this may not be your most productive or active time.
+- Arm yourself with knowledge!
+Egg freezing can feel new and unfamiliar, so it's best to understand what else you have going on in your life during this time.

 Letting yourself feel

 Relaxation and stress reduction are imperative before, during, and after egg freezing.
-Stress causes an increase in cortisol, which can increase inflammation and lower your immune system (the last thing you want to happen during egg freezing).
-Give yourself permission to feel whatever comes to mind, no matter if that’s anxiety, fear, or excitement.
-What’s important is that you can recognize the emotion, acknowledge it, and understand why it’s there without self-judgment.
+Stress causes an increase in cortisol, which can increase inflammation and lower your immune system (the last thing you want during this process!).

 Jordanne Sculler is a Licensed Psychotherapist and Relationship Expert based in New York City.
 If you are seeking support or want to learn more about her practice, you can schedule an appointment at www.jordannescullerlmhc.com.
 For daily tips, follow @jordannesculler on Instagram.